zonemaster/zonemaster/docs/specifications/DNSSEC-TP/dnssec03.md

 have a negative impact on performance.

 Section 10.3 in [RFC 5155](http://tools.ietf.org/html/rfc5155#section-10.3)
-sets a maximum number of iterations depending on the DNSSEC key size.
+sets a maximum number of iterations depending on the DNSSEC key size - regardless of which algorithm is used.

 > A zone owner MUST NOT use a value higher than shown in the table
 > below for iterations for the given key size.
 A resolver MAY treat a